 We are quickly inching toward beach season and it’s time to make sure we have all the beach essentials we need for our next trip to the beach with our kids!

-As parents with small children going to the beach is anything but simple.
-First, there’s the fact that we only have so many hands and when you go to the beach you need to bring a lot of stuff on top of carrying a kid or two.
-Then once you’re there you have to worry about babies in diapers, toddler’s who are potty training, sun protection, ocean safety, snacks, toys and entertainment, sand in mouths, sand in eyes, sand pretty much everywhere else…I think you get the point.
+As parents with small children we know going to the beach is anything but simple.
+First, there’s the fact that we only have so many hands, and when you go to the beach you need to bring a lot of stuff on top of carrying a kid or two.
+Then once you’re there you have to worry about babies in diapers, toddler’s who are potty training, sun protection, ocean safety, snacks, toys and entertainment, sand in mouths, sand in eyes, and sand pretty much everywhere else…I think you get the point.